3DCP-TUe/ConcreteCandyTracker/README.md

 **[scr/node-red/remote_server_dashboard.json](src/node-red/remote_server_dashboard.json):** A simple dashboard for Node-RED, displaying real-time color values from the remote OPC UA server.

 **[scr/benchmarks/color_transformations.m](src/benchmarks/color_transformations.m):** MATLAB script for checking the implemented color transformations in the camera class from linear RGB to CIEXYZ and CIELAB color values.

+**[scr/analysis/analysis.m](src/analysis/analysis.m):** MATLAB script to extract the residence time distribution and its properties from the acquired data.

 ## Calibration procedure/checklist